Celayix Home » How to Create a code of conduct for security guards

 Start with A Do’s and Don’t’s list!

 A Do’s and don’ts list is usually what any company would start with when making a code of conduct, as the idea is to list what they expect from their security guards.
 It’s like creating a pros and cons list.
-Weighing the Do’s and Don’t’s can help you make a decision faster, better grasp the issue, and avoid decision-making paralysis.
+Weighing the Do’s and Don’ts can help you make a decision faster, better grasp the issue, and avoid decision-making paralysis.
 Creating a short “pros” and “cons” list enables you to approach your decision objectively rather than allowing your “gut feeling” to influence your decision.
-So here are some examples from a company we found that can get you started!
+Here is a great example of a code of conduct created by Homeland Security.

 Do’s